 The school recognises that child on child abuse has a significant impact on young people and victims are likely to need ongoing support.
 Children who are victims of sexual violence and sexual harassment wherever it happens, will likely find the experience stressful and distressing.
 Appropriate support will be put in place for victims of child on child abuse whilst investigation is taking place and following the initial response.
+This support may be in school pastoral support (usually individually, or occasionally with the perpetrator where appropriate) or more specialist external support / advice may be sought in some cases.
 Support will continue for as long as it is needed and will be reviewed regularly to ensure the victim is receiving appropriate care.
 The school will do everything we can to maintain the victim's normal routine.
 We will do everything we can to protect the victim from further bullying, harassment or abuse as a result of their disclosure.